Bamboo knitting needles are one of the options you might like to consider when you are deciding which type of knitting needles to use.

 Whether you are just a beginner or an experienced knitter, knitting needles will always be on your shopping list.
 That is because as every knitter knows that you can never have too many!

-I have recently started using bamboo needles, largely bacause I found a good supplier for the Knitting Naturally Store and have a large number of these needles on hand.
+I have recently started using bamboo needles, largely because I found a good supplier for the Knitting Naturally Store (now closed) and have a large number of these needles on hand.

 But I have to say I am impressed.